strapi/documentation/docs/user-docs/latest/media-library/organizing-assets-with-folders.md

 1. Click on **Add new folder** in the upper right of the Media Library interface.
 2. In the window that pops up, type a name for the new folder in the _Folder name_ field.
 3. (optional) In the _Folder location_ drop-down list, choose a location for the new folder.
-The default location is the root of the Media Library.
+The default location is the active folder.
 4. Click **Save**.

 ::: note